ptyagi16/guard-consistency_fail/README.markdown

 Please be sure to have [Guard](http://github.com/guard/guard) installed before continue.

+You can do one of the following:

   Install the gem:

-    gem install guard-delayed
+      gem install guard-consistency_fail

-Add it to your Gemfile (inside development group):
+  or add it to your Gemfile (inside development group):

       gem 'guard-consistency_fail'

+Note: for Guard version below 2.1 use version 0.0.10 of this gem so in your `Gemfile`

+      gem 'guard-consistency_fail', '0.0.10'

 Add guard definition to your Guardfile by running this command: